norrdev/OpenGym/README.md

-# NpNg
+# NpNg: Cross-platform Workout
 Private digital trainer and workout journal.

 No resistration.
 No personal data needed.
 No tracking and telemetry.
-Simple interface.
-No remote backend.

 - Exercises catalog
 - Training programs constructor